catibogC/PA2_ECE2112/README.md

 Before using the equation, it is important to note that we should get the mean and standard deviation of all elements in the randomized 5x5 array we made.

-In getting the mean of the randomized 5x5 array, the following statement was used:
+In getting the mean of the randomized 5x5 array, the following statement was used.

     np.mean(X) #gets the mean of every element in an array print(np.mean(X))

-In getting the standard deviation of the randomized 5x5 array, the following statement was used:
+In getting the standard deviation of the randomized 5x5 array, the following statement was used.

     np.std(X) #gets the standard deviation of every element in an array print(np.std(X))